rtm516/GeyserMC-wiki/FAQ.md

 Redstone, alsong with any other mechanics like commands, farms, etc. will work exactly like Java Edition, since you are joining a Java Edition server and Geyser does not modify server behavior.

+## Is Geyser paid?

+No, Geyser and all related projects are completely free and open-source, licensed under the MIT license.

 ## What plugins don't work with Geyser?

 Geyser should generally work fine with plugins, as we emulate a Java client.
 There are exceptions, though: